VERB Publishes Management’s Prepared Remarks During Third Quarter 2022 Earnings Call

 Rory J. Cutaia, CEO

-Good afternoon and welcome to the Third Quarter 2021 Financial Results Conference Call for VERB Technology Company, Inc. At this time, all participants are in a listen-only mode.
+Good afternoon and welcome to the third quarter 2022 Financial Results Conference Call for Verb Technology Company, Inc. At this time, all participants are in a listen-only mode.
 Please be advised, the call is being recorded at the Company’s request.

-On our call today are Rory J. Cutaia, CEO, and Jeff Clayborne, CFO.
+On our call today are Rory J. Cutaia, CEO, and Salman Khan, CFO.

 Before we begin, I’d like to remind everyone that statements made during this conference call will include forward-looking statements under the Safe Harbor provisions of the Private Securities Litigation Reform Act of 1995, which involve risks and uncertainties that can cause actual results to differ materially.
 Forward-looking statements speak only as of the date they are made, except as required by law, as the underlying facts and circumstances may change.
 Verb Technology Company disclaims any obligations to update these forward-looking statements, as well as those contained in the Company’s current and subsequent filings with the SEC.